AdaCore/gnatquilt/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Note that GNATquilt in development mode expects generated files to be in the directory `src/test`.
+Note that GNATquilt in development mode expects generated files to be in the directory `src/test/dhtml`.

-If you want to test changes made to GNATquilt, the easiest way is to generate a dhtml report with `gnatcov coverage`, and copy the generated JS files to the `src/test` directory.
+If you want to test changes made to GNATquilt, the easiest way is to generate a dhtml report, using the Makefile under `src/test`, with the appropriate coverage level (that can be set directly in the Makefile), and then using target `run` or `instrument` (depending on the coverage level).

+Note that the `run` target does not use the two traces produced by the execution, to be compatible with the `insn` level.
+It is thus expected to have different coverage result than with target `instrument`.

 ## Code scaffolding